Carlosjr5/sem/use-cases/use-case-34.md

 ### Trigger

-A request for country names is sent out.
+A request for country's names is sent out.

 ## MAIN SUCCESS SCENARIO